blues/app-accelerators/77-cross-border-container-electronic-security-seal/README.md

 ## 11. Summary

 A Notecarrier XI, a Notecard Cell+WiFi, a Starnote for Iridium, a magnetic reed switch, a break-wire seal-continuity loop, and an ATECC608A hardware secure element are the components that close the tamper-evidence gap in international containerized cargo.
 The Blues Swan MCU wakes every 30 seconds, reads two independent sensors, signs the event payload with a hardware-rooted ECC P-256 key held inside the ATECC608A secure element that never leaves the chip, and goes back to sleep — drawing a fraction of a milliamp between samples.
 The Notecard sits quietly in 18 µA idle until it's time to flush Notes to Notehub, then fires up its cellular radio or hands off to the Starnote for an Iridium session, transmits, and powers back down.
 Breach and seal-wire events bypass the outbound schedule via `sync:true`, reaching Notehub within seconds in port or within minutes over Iridium anywhere on the globe.

 The result is a hardware-signed event log — every seal-wire break, door breach, re-seal, and GPS waypoint from first loading to final delivery — transmitted over whatever network is available: LTE-M in the terminal, Iridium satellite anywhere at sea including polar routes, and back to LTE-M on the inland leg.
 Every event and heartbeat carries an ECDSA P-256 signature derived from a 19-byte (events) or 11-byte (heartbeats) canonical payload; the full 64-byte R‖S signature travels in a companion `seal_sig_full.qo` Note delivered over cellular, while a 4-byte prefix in the compact event Note provides a lightweight tamper-correlation hint even for satellite-only legs.
 A cut-and-replaced seal before door opening produces its own signed, timestamped record independently of door state.
 No per-country SIM management, no gateway appliance, no onsite IT involvement.
 Just a seal assembly, a battery, and two antennas pointed at the sky.

 For supply-chain compliance teams and freight insurers, that log is the difference between "we believe the seal was intact" and "here is a hardware-signed, timestamped record of every transition this container experienced, where it was, and whether the ECDSA signature validates against the device's provisioned public key."
 The full 64-byte signatures are available in `seal_sig_full.qo` whenever a cellular connection was present; the 4-byte prefix in every compact Note provides a lightweight tamper indicator even when only the Iridium satellite record survives.

----

-## Appendix: Quickstart

-1. **Provision in port — required before deployment.** Create a [Notehub project](https://notehub.io), copy its ProductUID, and paste it into `firmware/container_seal/container_seal.ino` at the `PRODUCT_UID` define (around line 23).
-Flash the firmware before the container is loaded. **Do not seal and deploy until you see a `_session.qo` event in Notehub** — this initial Notehub session delivers the Unix time sync the firmware requires for correct heartbeat and env-var scheduling (see §6 step 2 and §7.6).
-2. **Wire the bench rig.** Notecarrier XI + Blues Swan (seated in Feather socket) + Notecard Cell+WiFi (NOTE-NBGLW, in M.2 slot; included cellular antenna connected) + Starnote for Iridium (included Iridium+GPS antenna connected) + reed switch on A0 + break-wire continuity loop on A1 + ATECC608A Qwiic breakout on I²C + LiPo battery.
-Full pinout and assembly steps in [§5](#5-wiring-and-assembly).
-Provision the ATECC608A key slot before first flash.
-See §7.2 for the six-step provisioning procedure.
-3. **Flash.** `arduino-cli compile -b STMicroelectronics:stm32:GenL4:pnum=SWAN firmware/container_seal/container_seal.ino` then upload.
-Full instructions in [§7.1](#71-installing-and-flashing).
-4. **Verify.** Watch Notehub → **Events** tab.
-A `_session.qo` should appear within a couple of minutes.
-A `seal_heartbeat.qo` is created within the first 6 hours and delivered at the next outbound sync (up to 12 hours at default settings, set `outbound_min=60` in the Fleet environment to see it sooner during commissioning).
-Hold the reed switch magnet against the sensor, then pull it away — a `seal_event.qo` should appear almost immediately with a non-zero `sig` field if the ATECC608A is provisioned.
-Disconnect the break-wire loop — a second `seal_event.qo` with `seal_broken:true` should appear on the next wake cycle.
-5. **Deploy.** Mount the enclosure on the container door, route both antennas outside the steel, and seal the cargo.
-All further seal-wire, door-event, and GPS waypoint data flows to Notehub automatically.